Personal-Data-Acquisition/PDA_paperwork/PRD/product_requirements_document.md

 * We have a suitable power supply of 12v to power the system.
 * The end user has a device capable of connecting to an ad-hoc network.
 * The data to be logged doesn't require more speed than the CAN 2.0 standard.
-* The enviroment it's meant to be used in is electrically noisy.
+* The environment it's meant to be used in is electrically noisy.